Aurifabio/Excel_Salary_Analysis/Project_2-Excel_Salary_Analysis/README.md

-# Project 2 Analysis
+# 📊 Project 2 – Data Jobs Market Analysis (Excel, Power Query, Power Pivot & DAX)

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a data enthusiast and job seeker, I’ve often noticed the lack of structured analysis exploring the most optimal jobs and skills in the **data science job market**.
+The goal of this project is to uncover insights about **skills, salaries, and regional trends** to better understand what top employers are looking for and how professionals can position themselves for higher pay.

+---

 ### Questions to Analyze